unixcharles/acme-client/README.md

 ### Certificate renewal

-The is no renewal precess, just create a new order.
+The is no renewal process, just create a new order.

 ## Not implemented